 Getting an Unlock Code is a two-step process.
 First, you fill in and submit the registration form on the web site.
-This sends a registration request is sent to Verity.
-The information is reviewed, and an Unlock Code is created for your installation.
-Your Unlock Code is then emailed to you, so make sure you provide a valid email address.
+The web site will generate an email to you with an Unlock Code.

-When you receive your Unlock Code, copy it from the email message into the Unlock Code field in the Registration dialog box on the computer where the program is installed.
+When you receive your Unlock Code email, copy it from the email message into the Unlock Code field in the Registration dialog box.
 When possible, use Copy and Paste to do this, to ensure that the characters are correct.
 Then click the OK button.